outfitlabs/partner-api-docs/README.md

 <details>
 <summary><b>What if there are multiple clients with the same name?</b></summary>

 We'll return a `disambiguation_required` response with candidates.
-Show the list to your advisor, they pick the right one, then you call the resolve endpoint.
+Show the list to your agent, they pick the right one, then you call the resolve endpoint.
 See the [disambiguation section](#handling-disambiguation) for details.

 This is rare - we auto-link when there's a clear match.